Nathan-Butler7/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/439c0d8f-8b91-4d25-b798-8e8af870439a)

-- Click 'Download anyway' and when it has downloaded you can click on the folder icon and take you the file downloads folder section.
-The folder should be called “osTicket-Installation-Files”
+- Click 'Download anyway' and when it has downloaded you can click on the folder icon which takes you to the file downloads folder section.
+The folder should be called “osTicket-Installation-Files”.

 ![image](https://github.com/user-attachments/assets/72573046-d1f6-46a5-a4c5-c485834cd9f3)